Lurkars/gloomhavensecretariat/README.md

 [Latest Online Version](https://lurkars.github.io/gloomhavensecretary/)

-*Gloomhaven Secretary* is a **Gloomhaven companion app** and does basically bookkeeping of all entities values to gain more focus on gameplay.
+*Gloomhaven Secretary* is a **Gloomhaven companion app** and does bookkeeping of all entities values to gain more focus on gameplay.
 It is an open source web app made with [Angular](https://angular.io/).

-GHS is basically a full clone implementing the same functionality and look&feel of the original [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)).
+GHS is basically a full clone with the same functionality and look&feel of the original [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)).
 Since GHH is discontinued and not available anymore, GHS should become a well maintained successor.

 As open source software this is meant for the community to actively [contribute](#contributing) with ideas, suggestions and of course feedback.
 As I am not capable of good design/UX also feel free to contribute better assets.